Hans von Blixen-Finecke: Early life

 Von Blixen-Finecke was born on 25 July 1886 at Näsbyholm Castle, Sweden.
 He was the grandson of Carl Frederik Blixen-Finecke, and the son of Baron Fredrik von Blixen-Finecke, a Hovjägmästare, and his wife Countess Clara Krag-Juel-Wind-Frijs.
-He was both the twin brother of Bror von Blixen-Finecke, a famed professional hunter in Africa, and a brother-in-law of writer Karen Blixen.
-Hans had experienced a failed love affair with Karen Blixen, who then accepted an offer of marriage from Hans' brother.
+He was the twin brother of Bror von Blixen-Finecke, a famed professional hunter in Africa who was married to writer Karen Blixen née Dinesen from 1914 to 1925.
+Hans had experienced a failed love affair with Karen, who then accepted an offer of marriage from his twin brother.

 Von Blixen-Finecke passed mogenhetsexamen on 29 May 1906 and became a volunteer in the Scanian Dragoon Regiment (Skånska dragonregementet, K 6) on 31 May 1906.

 Career

 von Blixen-Finecke was commissioned as an officer on 19 December 1908 and served as an underlöjtnant in the Scanian Dragoon Regiment from 31 December the same year.
 He was promoted to lieutenant there in 1910.
 He was a rare equestrian talent, especially on the racetrack, where he 1910-15 was the foremost in Scandinavia, with 57 victories in 171 races.
-One of his achievements was when he in 1914 after a victory in Gothenburg flew to Klampenborg and where had his second victory of the day. von Blixen-Finecke won a bronze medal in dressage at the 1912 Summer Olympics.
+One of his achievements was when he, in 1914, after a victory in Gothenburg, flew to Klampenborg, where he had his second victory of the day. von Blixen-Finecke won a bronze medal in dressage at the 1912 Summer Olympics.
 His best horses were those on his father's estate Näsbyholm, Aimable, Baccarat, Hops and Hilarion.